yvrjsharma/yvrjsharma.github.io/index.md

 ![](/images/md-mahdi-omdlGQGcoGI-unsplash.jpg)

 I have implemented a small three layer Neural Network to analyse a toy image datset using Keras and R language.
-The toy dataset and supporting R code can be found [here] (https://github.com/yvrjsharma/R).
+The toy dataset and supporting R code can be found [here](https://github.com/yvrjsharma/R).

 The toy dataset consists of tweleve images with six each of cars and aeroplanes.
 These are colored images and have been resized to 28 by 28 pixels for implementing a simple and fast neural network on R.
 To handle image data I had to install a new package called EBImage.
 The process of downloading and loading can be seen in the codefile.